tau-OS/devdocs/docs/hig/patterns/overlay_button.md

 - Consider a large Overlay Button when there's a clear action to do in the user flow.
 - Don't use a large Overlay Button if it will hide important UI when scrolling.
 Instead use a normal sized Overlay Button.

+### Textual Overlay Button

+This type of Overlay Button can be more effective where an icon alone might be too ambiguous in the View.

+- Don’t use an Extended Overlay Button in a non-scrolling view.
+- If a primary action is needed in a non-scrolling View, use a Button instead.